great-expectations/great_expectations/docs/guides/setup/setup_overview.md

 Once your Data Context is initialized, you'll be all set to start using Great Expectations.
 However, there are a few things that are configured by default to operate locally which you may want to configure to be hosted elsewhere.
 We include these optional configurations in our Setup instructions.
 Using the Data Context, you can easily create and test your configurations.

-### Metadata Stores
+### Stores

-Metadata Stores are the locations where your Data Context stores information about your Expectations, your Validation Results, and your Metrics.
+Stores are the locations where your Data Context stores information about your Expectations, your Validation Results, and your Metrics.
 By default, these are stored locally.
 But you can reconfigure them to work with a variety of backends.

-See our [guides for configuring Metadata Stores](/docs/guides/setup/configuring_metadata_stores/index) for more information.
+See our [guides for configuring Stores](/docs/guides/setup/configuring_metadata_stores/index) for more information.

 ### Data Docs

 Data Docs provide human readable renderings of your Expectation Suites and Validation Results.
-As with Metadata Stores, these are built locally by default.
+As with Stores, these are built locally by default.
 However, you can configure them to be hosted and shared in a variety of different ways.

 See our [guides on configuring Data Docs](/docs/guides/setup/configuring_data_docs/index) for more information.